-Do you feel disappointed that your brand new bamboo pillow just arrived looking as flat as a pancake?
-Or perhaps you’re looking for instructions on how to re-fluff your bamboo pillow?
+Ever wondered: “How do you fluff a bamboo pillow?”
+Perhaps you feel disappointed that your brand new bamboo pillow just arrived looking as flat as a pancake.
+Or perhaps you’re looking for instructions on how to re-fluff your bamboo pillow.

 - Why Is Your Bamboo Pillow Flat And Squashed?